-Prologue to A Blog Cut Into Slices-Cillian Knight Unmasked
+Prologue to A Blog Cut Into Slices-The Creation of Cillian Knight

 Welcome!

-Everything you read here, as well as my book, is 100% my own wording, with the exception of assistance from A.I. for my natural dyslexia with spelling and frequent punctuation corrections.
+Everything you read in The Last Slice, as well as here, is 100% my own wording, with the exception being assistance from A.I. used for spelling and frequent punctuation corrections.
+No matter how much writing I do, I still make a dyslexic amount of errors.
+It’s a mild case, but it makes editing take twice as long.

-Since arriving back to Newport 11/11/23 I completely rolled with the goal to live the lifestyle I’d romanticized my entire adult life from the classic Tropic of Cancer By Henry Miller.
+Since arriving back to Newport 11/11/23 I rolled with the goal to live the lifestyle I’d romanticized my entire adult life, based on the musings from the book Tropic of Cancer By Henry Miller.
 We are separated by exactly 100 years and 85 days.
-And what I’ve done, is traded his penniless writers experience in Paris 1930s, for Newport 2020s.
+And what I’ve done, is traded his penniless writers experience in Paris 1930s, for my penniless writers experience in Newport 2020s.
+(I know, I still have a lot to study and learn about literature to even get close to his level., but he was an editor in the early 1900s so…)

 There are wild connections from The Sylvia Beach Hotel in Newport, Oregon, to Sylvia Beach (the person), who ran Shakespeare and Company in Paris starting in 1920s — the famous bookstore that was the gathering spot for expatriate writers, artists, and poets like Joyce, Hemingway, and Fitzgerald.